VladGalacas/Baggage_detection/README.md

 # Baggage_detection_FULL
 This application is a system for monitoring the contents of passengers luggage at the airport.

-A video or x-ray image of the passenger's luggage is fed into the app and the app automatically detects and displays prohibited items to the user.
+A video or x-ray image of the passengers luggage is fed into the app and the app automatically detects and displays prohibited items to the user.
 The user can then save all information received from the neural network into a database or local computer.

 The application has a user-friendly interface that does not require any special skills.